MoonDevelopmentsLLC/Moonala-Web-Browser/README.md

 ---
 🙌 Contributing

-Moonala aims to thrive on community one day.
+When contributing code, try to meet these ideals :
+Designed for dreamers.
+Built for researchers.
+Protected for everyone.
 Bug fixes, feature ideas, docs updates, etc — all welcome.
-Start by checking issues or join discussions.
-No issue is unworthy of sharing.
 Things may seem slow at times but in order of severity, I **will** take care of issues. <br>

-  <details><summary>- Known Issues : </summary> <br> Older Single Use Download Links fail, right now I only know of 1fichier
+  <details><summary> Known Issues : </summary> <br> Older Single Use Download Links fail, right now I only know of 1fichier
            having this issue.
-This is Because of the lack of identifying information passed to the download server. this is probably also the source of cloudflare verification loops, floating normalized tabs and unchained tabs solve the cloudflare verification loop for now.
+Due to lack of indentifying information cloudflare verification loops with force field on.
            This does not include all known issues because some are already being worked on. </details> <br><br>

-When contributing code, try to meet these ideals :
-Designed for dreamers.
-Built for researchers.
-Protected for everyone.
-Safe for the family.

 ⭐️ Support the Mission